-However, if you add money with a card that has not been issued within the EEA (e.g. a US-based card) or you add money with a commercial card then we may charge a small fee just to cover our costs.
+However, if you add money with a card that is issued somewhere else (e.g. in the USA, Switzerland or anywhere else that is not part of the UK or EEA) or you add money with a commercial card then we may charge a small fee to cover our costs.

 First Revolut Card